laurabernardy/Multilingual-Wordle/README.md

 # Get started

-For using the little game you have to install PySimpleGUI with
+For using the little game with python you have to install PySimpleGUI with
 ```
 pip install pysimplegui
 ```
 If you choose the one without internal words list (for changing it etc.) make sure, that you put it in the same folder like the main py.

+With the executble file, you don't have to install the GUI, but it needs at least a python version on your computer installed.

 # Rules